Trick or Treat Disney: Style: Mickey’s Not So Scary Halloween Party

 *Don’t worry about getting to the parade and fireworks show too early.
 Although many people start camping out 2 hours prior to the show, in my opinion, they are wasting time and money by doing so.
 We arrived 10 minutes prior to each show and still had a fantastic view!
 Spend your time wisely!

-*Dine in Downtown Disney around 1-2.
+*Dine in Disney Springs around 1-2.
 This gives you plenty of time to enjoy a filling meal, enabling you to spend all your time at the park enjoying the activities.
 Many guests arrive at 4 and waste an hour to 2 of that time dining.
-Downtown Disney has plenty of fantastic restaurants to choose amongst including Raglan Road, an Irish pub with live step-dancing performances!
+Disney Springs has plenty of fantastic restaurants to choose amongst including Raglan Road, an Irish pub with live step-dancing performances!

 *Make a schedule for your night.
 Pick out a few must-do rides and shops you want to visit, and make sure to make room for the spectacular fireworks shows and cute holiday themed parade.